UPPMAX/naiss_intro_python/docs/evaluations/20251127/README.md

 From [feedback.csv](feedback.csv):

-- It's very nice to be able to through everything at your own pace, and still receive help/feedback on where you are, independent of the rest of the group."
+- It's very nice to be able to through everything at your own pace, and still receive help/feedback on where you are, independent of the rest of the group.
-- The instructor was so helpful and friendly and helped me a lot in learning new stuff and solving issues I had during the day"
+- The instructor was so helpful and friendly and helped me a lot in learning new stuff and solving issues I had during the day

 From [survey_end.csv](survey_end.csv):